Tiago-B-C-Reis/Music_taste_prediction/README.md

 # Music_taste_prediction
-A model that predicts the music taste of the new user
+A decision tree model used to predict the music genre taste of a new user depending on its age and based on the data set "music.csv" on which the model is trained.